Argead dynasty

 Their tradition, as described in ancient Greek historiography, traced their origins to Argos, of Peloponnese in Southern Greece, hence the name Argeads or Argives.
-Initially rulers of the tribe of the same name, by the time of Philip II they had expanded their reign further, to include under the rule of Macedonia all Upper Macedonian states.
+Initially, the Argeadae were the rulers of the tribe of the same name, (Argead Macedonians) who prevailed in early Emathia.
+By the time of Philip II they had expanded their reign further, to include under the rule of Macedonia all Upper Macedonian states.
 The family's most celebrated members were Philip II of Macedon and his son Alexander the Great, under whose leadership the kingdom of Macedonia gradually gained predominance throughout Greece, defeated the Achaemenid Empire and expanded as far as Egypt and India.
 The mythical founder of the Argead dynasty is King Caranus.
-The Argeads claimed descent from Herakles through his great-great-grandson Temenus, also king of Argos.
+The Argeads claimed descent from Heracles through his great-great-grandson Temenus, also king of Argos.